iamrudhresh/AIML/readme.md

 print("Accuracy:", accuracy)

 ```
-3.Build simple Neural Network model, by creating the own dataset using numpy library and evaluate the performance of the model on new test data
+3. Build simple Neural Network model, by creating the own dataset using numpy library and evaluate the performance of the model on new test data
 ```
 import numpy as np
 import tensorflow as tf